Brugge restaurants

 This article recommends a number of places in Brugge where we enjoy eating.
 Not all the places we recommend also do good beer, but a number of our Guide entries do offer good food as well as good beer.
 You you can find these places listed here.

-Just a few doors away, younger sister Cafe Cambrinus also now does a full menu - and again, quality is high.
-Not in the Guide, but the Cambrinus twins' new sister pub, Flandrine, does really excellent food - including a highly memorable venison stoofvlees on our first visit, November 2021.
+Just a few doors away, younger sister Cafe Cambrinus also now does a small 'tapas' menu - and again, quality is high.
+Not in the Guide, but the Cambrinus twins' newer sister pub, Flandrine, does good food - including a highly memorable venison stoofvlees on our first visit, November 2021.

-In 't Nieuw Museum is another old favourite, and if you like big, grilled meats then this is the place for you.
+Bij Koen & Mariijke (previously In 't Nieuw Museum) is another old favourite, and if you like big, grilled meats then this is the place for you.

-Huis de Cluuse and Vlissinghe are two good options for lunch, and Halve Maan is good for food large and small, with its extensive all day menu.
+Vlissinghe is another good option for lunch, and Halve Maan is good for food large and small, with its extensive all day menu. 't Terrastje is another good option - serving small 'tapas' style plates - but be sure to check its opening days & hours.

 Other Brugge restaurants